 - Do you want them to lay eggs, produce meat, brood eggs (make more chickens), or just for pets?
 A chicken can’t be excellent at everything!
 The best layers produce less meat and won’t go broody.
 The best pet chickens are often the most broody and better suited for producing meat than eggs.

 Decide on a retirement plan for old hens.

-At some point in every hen’s life she’ll stop producing a worthwhile amount of eggs.
+At some point in every hen’s life, she’ll stop producing a worthwhile amount of eggs.
 What’s your plan for your old hens?
 This is an especially important decision if you’re living somewhere where the number of chickens you can keep is limited.
-Plan for the retirement of each hen, whether that be them living out their natural lifespan or being turning into nutritious and flavorful broth.
+Plan for the retirement of each hen, whether that be them living out their natural lifespan or being turned into nutritious and flavorful broth.

 Decide on what to do with extra roosters.

 Sexing chicks is as much an art as a science.
 At best, sexing accuracy is roughly 95% which means that at some point you’re likely going to end up with a Henry instead of a Henrietta.
 What will you do with a rooster or even multiple roosters?
 This is especially important if you live somewhere where you can’t keep roosters or if you don’t have enough hens to maintain a healthy female-to-male ratio.